2005–2006 Thai political crisis: Luang Ta Maha Bua incident

 "They even dare to accuse Luangta Maha Bua of playing politics.
 Politics, dog shit [Thai:การบ้านการเมืองขี้หมาอะไร].
-There’s only shit all over the country.
-I brought Buddha’s dharma to cleanse in order for them to repent and recognise good and evil.
-Because they’re the government.
-The world flatters them as smart people, but don’t be smart down the toilet [Thai:แต่อย่าฉลาดลงส้วมลงถาน].
-Don’t be smart about putting a torch to the head of everyone in the country, from Nation, Religion, and Monarchy on down.
+There's only shit all over the country.
+I brought Buddha's dharma to cleanse in order for them to repent and recognise good and evil.
+Because they're the government.
+The world flatters them as smart people, but don't be smart down the toilet [Thai:แต่อย่าฉลาดลงส้วมลงถาน].
+Don't be smart about putting a torch to the head of everyone in the country, from Nation, Religion, and Monarchy on down.
 These guys will get burned unless they recognise the truth.
-I’m saddened by all this.
+I'm saddened by all this.
 How does this come about?"

-On 11 October 2005, Thaksin sued Manager newspaper for THB 500 million.
+On 11 October 2005, Thaksin sued Manager Daily for THB 500 million.
 As monks have traditionally been above criticism, Thaksin did not sue Luang Ta Maha Bua.
 "This is an exercise of an individual's right to protect his reputation and privacy.
-The newspaper did not criticise the prime minister fairly as a public official, but rather it took him to task personally, using harsh words, which was damaging to him," Thana Benjathikul, Thaksin's lawyer said.
+The newspaper did not criticise the prime minister fairly as a public official, but rather it took him to task personally, using harsh words, which was damaging to him," Thana Benjathikul, Thaksin's lawyer, said.

 Thaksin was immediately attacked by critics and accused of gagging the press.
-Manager owner Sondhi Limthongkul's lawyer, Suwat Apaipakdi, quoting claimed that "every newspaper reproduced his [Luang Ta Maha Bua] comments.
+Manager Daily owner Sondhi Limthongkul's lawyer, Suwat Apaipakdi, claimed that "every newspaper reproduced his [Luang Ta Maha Bua] comments.
 Why did Thaksin not sue him [Luang Ta Maha Bua]?
 He chose to sue only the Manager Media Group because it's linked to Khun Sondhi".
 Thaksin's legal team noted that other newspapers only published selected passages of the sermon, and furthermore, that a slanderous headline was used.
-Respected civil rights lawyer Thongbai Thongpao has noted that Thaksin's lawsuit did have merit.
+Respected civil rights lawyer Thongbai Thongpao noted that Thaksin's lawsuit did have merit.
 He added that the lawsuits "do not constitute an attack on freedom of the press".

 As recently as 14 March 2006, Luang Ta Maha Bua has asked Thaksin to resign.
-In a sermon that the monk called "most vehement since the temple was set up," the monk said it was time for Thaksin to abandon the "rotten system he is presiding over".
+In a sermon that the monk called the "most vehement since the temple was set up", he said it was time for Thaksin to abandon the "rotten system he is presiding over".
 He described the government as "wicked, corrupt, power-hungry and greedy".